 The LLC is recommended for various types of companies, from small businesses to large corporations.

 The minimum share capital of a German limited liability company must is EUR 25,000.
 At least EUR 12,500 must be placed in a bank account when registering the company with the Register of Commerce in Germany.
 Furthermore, the directors of the company should sign the relevant documents when registering at the Commercial Registry in front of a public notary.

 The shareholders can contribute with different amounts of money to the minimum share capital but the share contribution must be of at least EUR 1.
 The share contribution can be made up of different amounts of money as stated above, but it can also be made up of other forms of contributions in kind, such as movable or immovable properties.
-The shares of the GmbH are not certified and cannot be publically traded.
+The shares of the GmbH are not certified and cannot be publicly traded.

-Our team of German attorneys can offer more details on the registration of a LLC
+Our team of German attorneys can offer more details on the registration of a LLC.

 The German joint stock company (Aktiengesellschaft, AG)